charleshamesse/GESTH510-Notes/Notes.md

 	Security activities -> evidence -> verification process -> verification outcome
-2. Translate the Security Requirements into a concrete set of tasks Risk -> security requirement -> task with some time and some cost3.
-Use by the project to implement a Security Control4.
-Use by the business to estimate the cost5.
-Use by the project manager to estimate the time6.
-Use by the quality manager to verify the implementation7.
-Use by the auditor to certify the application8.
-Improve the organization's Application Security Maturity
+2. Translate the Security Requirements into a concrete set of tasks

+	Risk -> security requirement -> task with some time and some cost

+3. Use by the project to implement a Security Control
+4. Use by the business to estimate the cost
+5. Use by the project manager to estimate the time
+6. Use by the quality manager to verify the implementation
+7. Use by the auditor to certify the application
+8. Improve the organization's Application Security Maturity

 What are the advantages of the Application Security Life Cycle Model ?

-- Create a Helicopter view of different disciplines under the scope of Application Security- Allow to identify what are missing areas within the organization- Allow different disciplines to communicate in an effective way- Allow to choose the right place for an Application Security Control
+- Create a Helicopter view of different disciplines under the scope of Application Security
+- Allow to identify what are missing areas within the organization
+- Allow different disciplines to communicate in an effective way
+- Allow to choose the right place for an Application Security Control

-### 10.3  ConclusionIn 2016, Application Security cannot be a feeling:
+### 10.3  Conclusion

+In 2016, Application Security cannot be a feeling:

 - A security control cannot be taken in account if there is no evidence it fulfills his purpose.
-- It provides a way to demonstrate that an application reaches a specific level of trust within the organization.- It provides a way to evaluate the application security cost.
+- It provides a way to demonstrate that an application reaches a specific level of trust within the organization.
+- It provides a way to evaluate the application security cost.

+## 11. IT Sourcing 101